Maytch/ToS_MiniMapExtra/README.md

 Displays unrevealed areas of the map required for map completion, and shows map name and percentage revealed above the minimap.

-Credit to Excrulion, it's mostly the same as theirs but in the minimap frame.
+Credit to Excrulon, it's mostly the same as theirs but in the minimap frame.

 To install:
  - Place the folders within the \Release folder into your Tree of Savior directory (e.g. "C:\Program Files (x86)\Steam\steamapps\common\TreeOfSavior\).
- - Either add the addon filepath of this addon to Excrulion's addonloader available here https://github.com/Excrulon/Tree-of-Savior-Lua-Mods/releases/tag/1.7 or use Fiote's addonloader which does it automatically here https://github.com/fiote/treeofsavior-addons
+ - Either add the addon filepath of this addon to Excrulon's addonloader available here https://github.com/Excrulon/Tree-of-Savior-Lua-Mods/releases/tag/1.7 or use Fiote's addonloader which does it automatically here https://github.com/fiote/treeofsavior-addons

 Source code available to view in the \src folder